-Medical, Dental and Flexible Spending Account Plans Concurrent Care Urgent Care Non-Urgent Non-Urgent Decision to Reduce Short-Term and Long-Term Disability Plan Vision, Life Insurance, AD&D, and EAP Plans Possible Extension Period to Respond to Claim Claims If your claim is missing information, the Plan has up to 48 hours (subject to decision being made as soon as possible) from the earlier of the Plan's receipt of the missing information, or the end of the period afforded to you to provide the missing information, to provide notice of determination.
-Pre-Service Claims The Plan has up to 15 days, if necessary due to matters beyond the Plan's control, and must provide extension notice before initial 15-day period ends.
-Post-Service Claims The Plan has up to 15 days, if necessary due to matters beyond the Plan's control, and must provide extension notice before the initial 30-day period ends.
+Urgent Care edical, Dental and Flexi Non-Urgent Concurrent Care Decision to Reduce Short-Term and Long-Term Disability Plan Vision, Life Insurance, AD&D, and EAP Plans Possible Extension Period to Respond to Claim Claims If your claim is missing information, the Plan has up to 48 hours (subject to decision being made as soon as possible) from the earlier of the Plan's receipt of the missing information, or the end of the period afforded to you to provide the missing information, to provide notice of determination.
+The Plan has up to 15 days, if necessary due to matters beyond the Plan's control, and must provide extension notice before initial 15-day period ends.
+The Plan has up to 15 days, if necessary due to matters beyond the Plan's control, and must provide extension notice before the initial 30-day period ends.
 Benefits N/A The Plan has up to 30 days, if necessary due to matters beyond the Plan's control.
 A second 30-day extension may also be permitted.
 The Plan must provide the extension notice before the period(s) ends.
 The Plan has up to 90 days for special circumstances and must provide the extension notice before the period ends.
 Period for Claimant to Complete Claim You have a reasonable period of time to provide missing information (no less than 48 hours from when you are notified by the Plan that your claim is missing information).
 You have 45 days to provide any missing information.
 The determination date will be tolled from the date notice of insufficiency is given, until you respond to such notice.
 You have 45 days to provide any missing information.
 The determination date will be tolled from the date notice of insufficiency is given, until you respond to such notice.
 N/A You have 45 days to provide any missing information.
 The determination date will be tolled from the date notice of insufficiency is given, until you respond to such notice.
 N/A Other Related Notices Notice that your claim is improperly filed or that information is missing must be provided by the Plan as soon as possible (no later than 24 hours after receipt of the claim by the Plan).
 Notice that your claim is improperly filed must be provided by the Plan as soon as possible (no later than 5 days after receipt of the claim by the Plan).
 N/A N/A N/A